Don’t Leave Your Site At Risk

-The WordPress Simple Security Firewall is built to be highly reliable, and easy to use by anyone!
+The Shield is built to be highly reliable and easy to use by anyone!

 Originally built off the WordPress Firewall 2, it now includes much more:

-- 7 Simple, clear, Firewall blocking options – pick and choose for ultimate protection and compatibility.
+- 9 effective and clear, Firewall blocking options – pick and choose for ultimate protection and compatibility.

 - Option: Ignore already logged-in Administrators so you don’t firewall yourself as you work on the site.